Permissionless-Software-Foundation/psfoundation-website2/markdown/business-plan/business-plan.md

 ## Mitigating Catastrophic Failure<a name="migitatingFailure"></a>
 Many threats exist to the Permissionless Software Foundation and the community that will form around the token.
 Regulatory clarity and jurisdictional safety is unclear.
 Enforcement by state actors is unpredictable.
 Cryptocurrency communities have shown that contention happens frequently.
 Communities around open source software naturally split and fork the software when compromise can not be reached.
 This degrades the valuable network effects of any coin or token in the short-term, but ultimately improves diversity and innovation in the long-term.
 Malicious hackers could potentially obtain the private keys for the PSF token and destroy its value by manipulating the creation of tokens.

-These threats are anticipated and mitigated by the use of the SLP protocol for tokens.
+All these threats are anticipated and mitigated by the use of the SLP protocol for tokens.
 All token exchanges take place on the Bitcoin Cash blockchain in a public, transparent, uncensorable manner.
 Because of this, it’s possible to easily fork the token and air-drop a new one to existing token holders, at any point in time.

-In the event of a state actor threatening the existence of the Foundation, or simply an irreconcilable disagreement within the organization, any minority group of actors can create a new token and send it to existing token holders, similar to how BCH air-dropped their coin to existing holders of BTC.
+In any worst case scenario, from a state actor threatening the existence of the Foundation, or simply an irreconcilable disagreement within the organization, any minority group of actors can create a new token and send it to existing token holders, similar to how BCH air-dropped their coin to existing holders of BTC.
 They can also fork the SaaS projects overseen by the Foundation and modify them to use the new token, as all software will utilize [the MIT license](https://opensource.org/licenses/MIT).

 The same activity can mitigate a catastrophic hack of the Foundations private keys.
 A new token can simply be created and sent to all token holders prior to the hack.

 In this way, the Foundation embraces the concept of forks.
 Every effort will be made to listen and respect the views of community members and reach a compromise.
 But in the event of contentious disagreements in governance, minority members are encouraged to fork a new token off the existing one, and grow their own community.

 ## Labor<a name="labor"></a>
 Just as financial investors risk capital in a venture, early contributors in the community risk their labor.
-The primary difference is that community developers are in direct control of the outcome, and can continuously adapt to a changing business environment.
+The primary difference is that community contributors are in direct control of the outcome, and can continuously adapt to a changing business environment.

 Because of the 200 tokens-per-BCH peg, early contributors have a barometer upon which to gauge market value for their labor.
 Assuming the liquidity app starts with initial balances of 250 BCH and 50,000 tokens, the pseudo-stable price point is 200 tokens-per-BCH (50,000 / 250 = 200).
 At a market value of $200 USD-per-BCH, the market value of the token is $1 USD per token.
 While the market value of BCH in USD or other fiat currency is free to fluctuate, the 200 tokens-per-BCH pseudo-stable peg will remain constant.
 Contributors have both a value with which to gauge fair-market value for their labor, and direct control over the economic repercussions of their actions.